|Owner's Other EV||2013 Nissan LEAF|

 February 2009 notes:

-I need to upgrade to 144 V, so I'll be modifying a battery rack and sending the Zivan back for adjustment.
+I need to increase to 144 V, so I'll be modifying a battery rack and sending the Zivan NG3 charger back for adjustment.
 There's plenty of room, and the suspension is sitting right where I left it, so 40 more pounds shouldn't hurt.

 Back on the road at 144V.
 Got a generous trade-up deal from Kelly, who basically refunded my full original purchase price to go to the new isolated controller.
 Still have some instrumentation issues, but torque is noticeably improved, and regen is finally working.

 Good thing you can't get these NiMH batteries, they have not performed well.
-I tried to break them in gently, but almost from the start, it appears they were not well matched or balanced.
-When I went out to test my range in March, I must have damaged them, even though I only went 30 miles.
+I tried to break them in gently, but apparently the cells were not well balanced from the start.
+When I went out to test my range in March, I must have damaged some cells, even though I only went 30 miles.
 I've replaced four of the modules, but I don't know if I've shortened the life of some of the others as well, and they haven't come close to the expected capacity.

 Learning about cell balancing, with no BMS.
 Can go 20 miles if I'm careful.
-Still have some weak modules, but I'm reluctant to buy any more of these.
+Still have some weak modules, but I'm reluctant to buy replacements.
 Saving up for a lithium pack.

-With considerable effort, I've nursed the battery pack back to 30 mile range.
+With considerable effort, I've nursed her back to 30 mile range.
 I've added some PowerCheq modules to keep the batteries balanced.
 Finished the fiberglass fairing for the rear-view camera on the right side.
-Added another relay to shut down the DC-DC converter when the car is off.
+Added a relay to shut down the DC-DC converter when the car is off.

 Voltage sag of the NiMH pack limits me to about 20 kW of motive power.
-That and the range make the driving experience underwhelming; the extra work to keep the cells manually balanced may make it intolerable.
+That and the range make the driving experience underwhelming; the extra work to keep the cells manually balanced will eventually make it intolerable.

 Up and running again.
 Kelly replaced controller under warranty.
 Added a circuit to light the brake lights when regen is engaged.
 Now testing to see how she performs in the cold Michigan winter.
 Not bad down to 12 deg.
 F.